 The honest Network+ pass-rate answer is not a percentage.
-RoleMath does not have a sourceable official CompTIA candidate pass-rate percentage for Network+.
-The official source lane is also limited right now: local official seed rows support Network+ identity, lifecycle, exam structure, objective-domain, cost, and eligibility context, but the live CompTIA page could not be fetched from this environment on 2026-07-05 because of an SSL/TLS connection error.
+RoleMath does not have a sourceable official CompTIA candidate pass-rate percentage for Network+, and the 2026-07-05 re-check of the official page did not succeed: the fetch failed with an SSL/TLS connection error, so we could not confirm that against a fresh copy of the vendor page.
+The official sources are limited for the same reason. our official sources support Network+ identity, lifecycle, exam structure, objective-domain, cost, and eligibility context, but several are marked awaiting re-verification.
 That means the public page should be more careful, not more confident.
-Third-party articles can quote 50 percent, 73 percent, or 70-80 percent style numbers, but those are not CompTIA-published candidate pass rates.
-For planning, use the safer evidence: Network+ is a vendor-neutral networking foundation, it maps most directly to network-administration and support escalation work, employer language emphasizes real networking vocabulary, and AI changes troubleshooting workflows without creating a personal job forecast.
+Third-party articles quote low, 70-80 percent, and approximate-average style pass-rate numbers, but those are not CompTIA-published candidate pass rates.
+For planning, commit to the safer evidence: the official vendor pages map most directly to network-administration work, hiring-language samples show real networking vocabulary, and AI changes troubleshooting workflows without creating a personal job forecast.

 Key takeaways

-- RoleMath does not have an official CompTIA Network+ candidate pass-rate percentage, and the current official page could not be live-fetched from this environment on 2026-07-05.
+- RoleMath does not have a sourceable official CompTIA Network+ candidate pass-rate percentage, and the 2026-07-05 re-check of the official page failed with an SSL/TLS error, so no fresh confirmation was possible.

 - Third-party Network+ pass-rate ranges are treated as debunking examples unless they define a source, denominator, time window, exam version, and attempt type.